Canvass Research

 During the Consultation

+The CCTV question is a litmus test.
 You may never actually need the footage.
-But a clinic's willingness to confirm CCTV exists — and that you can request it — is one of the strongest trust signals available.
+But a clinic's willingness to confirm the cameras exist, and that you can request a recording, is one of the strongest trust signals available.
 A clinic that refuses or deflects is telling you something important.

 On the Day of Surgery